 So, we’ve previously established that chronic inflammation is a big contributing factor to many diseases including: Diabetes, heart disease, Alzheimer’s, autoimmune disease, cancer, osteoarthritis, bowel diseases, depression…you get the picture.
+In some areas, people will search for ‘medical cannabis near me‘ to find the perfect cannabis products to help reduce their inflammation, with backing from their doctor first, to see if it can alleviate any pain that they are suffering with.
+Those that have had that confirmation can see more related offerings for their prescribed use.

 For today’s topic we are going to discuss one particular cause of chronic inflammation, obesity.
 Obesity and its constant companion, type 2 diabetes, are at epidemic proportions in this country.
 One thing that connects them is inflammation.